nosmeri/deauth_suhang/README.md

 ## Usage <a name = "usage"></a>

+1. entering your interface.
-First, entering your interface, and switch to monitor mode.
+2. switch to monitor mode.
+3. scan AP.

-Then, scan AP, select the AP you want to attack, enter the number of packets to send, and attack.
+4. select the AP you want to attack.
+5. enter the number of packets to send.
+6. attack!